 5 Unconventional Places to Scout for Web Work

-But if projects are running thin or you’re seeking to expand your project search, check out these 5 places you might not have considered before.
+But if projects are running thin or you’re seeking to expand your project search beyond the obvious places, check out these places you might not have considered before.

 There’s a ton of sites you can visit to find project-based work, but it’s not efficient to go to each of these places and wade through outdated job listings.

 If you want a speedier way, try out Google Advanced Search.
 You can customize how your search terms are used, extend the number of results per page, and limit the publish dates.

 Here’s a few examples you can try (tip: limit your search to “this week”):